tdurouchoux/dsview_vault/topics/Library/unittest.md

 type: Library
 ---

-A built-in testing framework in Python for unit testing individual components of a program.
+A built-in testing framework in Python for unit testing individual components or functions.